helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Myths are public dreams, dreams are private myths.</h3 quote>
+<h3 quote align='center'>If I could have been a marine biologist I would have, but I didn't have that kind of intelligence.</h3 quote>

 ---